Probesys/bileto/docs/developers/search-engine.md

 Two forms are provided to search tickets:

-- The Advanced Search Form: it allows to manipulate the query textually, for the advanced users.
+- The generic [Advanced Search Form](/src/Form/AdvancedSearchForm.php): it can be used for any kind of elements and it allows to manipulate the query textually, for the advanced users.
-- The Quick Search Form: it provides a more intuitive experience to search tickets.
+- The Tickets [Quick Search Form](/src/Form/Ticket/QuickSearchForm.php): it provides a more intuitive experience to search tickets.

 **Most of the code of the search engine is placed under [the `src/SearchEngine/` folder](/src/SearchEngine).**
-The forms are placed under [`src/Form/Ticket`](/src/Form/Ticket).

 ## The Query Parser